 For business owners, it is only worthwhile to switch to Skrill if your business has a high enough turnover to save money on Skrill’s cheaper transaction fees in order to compensate for their higher withdrawal and payment gateway charges.
 Fortunately, Skrill’s background fees are not so high for small to medium sized eStores also.

 For private users, Skrill can be advantageous in one aspect.
 It’s free to receive money and spend it via their debit card.
-PayPal is lagging behind with offering EU users a debit card, but perhaps that’s because they’re focusing on real world mobile payment system, launched last year., their
+PayPal is lagging behind with offering EU users a debit card, but perhaps that’s because they’re focusing on, their real world mobile payment system, launched last year.

 As an EU citizen who gets paid in USD, I am often annoyed by PayPal’s fees.
 Nevertheless, their system is straightforward, has a good reputation and is almost universally accepted online.
 Notwithstanding exceptional circumstances (such as in India where their central bank severely limits PayPal’s functionality), moving to an alternative to PayPal will likely be a costly endeavour, despite cheaper rates advertised in big print.
 I advise independent online workers and small stores to continue using PayPal if they are comfortable with it.